brentzundel/blog-posts/privacy-anti-patterns.md

 Three Privacy "Anti-Patterns" in Web Standards
 ---
-In this section we detail three recurring problems that harm privacy in Web standards.
+In this section we detail three reoccurring problems that harm privacy in Web standards.
 Though each of these occur in many (many!) standards, we're intentionally *not* calling out or mentioning any specific standards, to keep the descriptions as general and pattern based as possible.
 If anyone